Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping

 \subsection{Algorithm Framework}

-In this section, we present the overall framework of Model-Enhanced Adversarial IRL and illustrate how transition model training is incorporated into the learning loop.
-We assume the estimated transition distribution $\hat{\mathcal{T}}(\cdot|s,a)$ follows a Gaussian distribution with mean and standard deviation parameterized by the MLP, and the model is updated in each policy optimization iteration similar as model-based RL approaches~\citep{janner2019trust,hansen2022temporal,zhan2024state}.
-At each iteration, the updated transition model is utilized for reward calculation and synthetic data generation, which is stored in the synthetic trajectory replay buffer.
-Unlike AIRL and GAIL, our framework operates in an off-policy manner, where samples used for both discriminator and policy update are drawn from a combination of the environmental replay buffer and the synthetic replay buffer.
-An overview of our framework is shown in ~\cref{fig::framework}, and detailed algorithmic steps are provided in Algorithm \ref{alg:meairl}.
+In this section, we present the overall framework of Model-Enhanced IRL and illustrate how transition model training is incorporated into the learning loop.
+We use ensemble gaussian dynamic models to adopt the transition~\citep{yu2020mopo,yu2021combo,rigter2022rambo}.
+The transition model is updated in each policy optimization iteration similar as model-based RL approaches~\citep{janner2019trust,hansen2022temporal,zhan2024state}.
+At each iteration, the updated transition model is utilized for reward learning and synthetic data generation in eval mode, which is stored in the synthetic trajectory replay buffer.
+Unlike AIRL and GAIL, our framework operates in an \textbf{off-policy} fashion, where samples used for both discriminator and policy update are drawn from a combination of the environmental replay buffer and the synthetic replay buffer.
+An overview of our framework is shown in ~\cref{fig::framework}, and detailed algorithmic steps and parameters are provided in Algorithm \ref{alg:meairl}.

-\textbf{Sample Efficiency:} To improve sample efficiency, we leverage the estimated transition model to generate $H$-steps synthetic trajectories data alongside real interaction data, facilitating policy optimization.
-Given that the estimated transition model is inaccurate at the beginning, we employ a dynamic ratio between real and synthetic data to prevent the model from being misled by unlikely synthetic transitions~\citep{janner2019trust,zhan2023state}.
+\paragraph{Sample Efficiency:} To improve sample efficiency, we leverage the estimated transition model to generate $H$-steps synthetic trajectories data alongside real interaction data, facilitating policy optimization.
+Given that the estimated transition model is inaccurate at the beginning, we employ a dynamic ratio between real and synthetic data to prevent the model from being misled by unlikely synthetic transitions~\citep{janner2019trust,zhan2024state}.
 Specifically, early-stage generated trajectories are not stored persistently, unlike real interactions which are fully stored in the off-policy environmental replay buffer.
 To maintain training stability, we use a synthetic replay buffer with a size that gradually increases as training progresses, ensuring a balanced inclusion of synthetic data over time.
 The growth rates of the data ratio and buffer size are adjusted based on the complexity of the transition model learning process and can be fine-tuned via hyper-parameters.
 Details can be found in Appendix \ref{sec::implementation}.